maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Improve system using learnings from experiment, redefine steady state and go again!

+Choose experiments based on real world events and incidents.
+Run the experiment in production.
-Once happy with the results,
-The test can be automated and re run periodically to act as a regression test.
+Once happy with the results, automate and run periodically to act as a regression test.

 ### Benefits